5 tips for your modern data governance strategy

 • Audit logs: Microsoft 365 allows admins to access and monitor detailed activity logs for potential security and compliance issues.

-• Secure Score: Microsoft’s Secure Score helps organizations gauge their security posture and provides recommendations for improvements.
+• Secure Score: Microsoft’s Secure Score helps organizations gauge their security posture and provides improvement recommendations.

 • Archiving: Microsoft 365 supports archiving features that help in storing, preserving, and data recovery.
 This aids in regulatory, legal, and business continuity requirements.